bakdata/kpops/docs/docs/user/references/cli-commands.md

 ## `kpops render`

-In addition to generate, render final resources for each pipeline step, e.g. Kubernetes manifests.
+In addition to generate, render final resource representation for each pipeline step, e.g. Kubernetes manifests.

 **Usage**: